xyddxy/Phylogenomics_of_Palaeoptera/README.md

 Appendix F.pdf: All 18 phylogenetic trees.

-Appendix G.zip: All treefiles of phylogenetic trees under '--bnni' and '--run10' parameters with ML analyese using IQ-TREE.
+Appendix G.zip: All treefiles or log files of phylogenetic trees under '--bnni' and '--run10' parameters with ML analyese using IQ-TREE.

 Appendix H.pdf: All three independent runs of divergence-time trees.